Tuzla International Airport: Development since the 2000s

-Finally, on 5 June 2008, Tuzla International Airport obtained Provisional Certificate for Public Use Airport in international air transportation valid for one year.
-After general audit implemented by authorized institutions of Civil Aviation in BiH, on 5 June 2009, Tuzla International Airport obtained Certificate for Public Use Airport in international air transportation with unlimited period of validity.
+Finally, on 5 June 2008, Tuzla International Airport obtained a provisional Certificate for Public Airport Use in international air transportation valid for one year.
+After general audit implemented by authorized institutions of Civil Aviation in BiH, on 5 June 2009, Tuzla International Airport obtained a Certificate for Public Airport Use in international air transportation with unlimited period of validity.

 In June 2015, Hungarian low-cost carrier Wizz Air opened an operating base in Tuzla, by basing one Airbus A320 at the airport.
 After base opening, total Wizz Air destinations from Tuzla jumped to 9, including 22 weekly departures in the summer flight schedule.
 2 June 2016, Turkish Airlines Cargo began operating flights from Tuzla to Istanbul–Atatürk.
 The Turkish government allocated a quota of 15,000 tons of fresh meat and meat products to import from Bosnia and Herzegovina.
 Total of 90 flights with Airbus A330 freighter aircraft were planned for 2016.
 This was the only wide-body aircraft flight operating to and from Bosnia and Herzegovina at the time.
 On 31 August 2016, Wizz Air announced that it would base its second aircraft at Tuzla Airport as of 27 March 2017.
 From March 2017, the airline started operating five new services from Tuzla to Cologne/Bonn, Friedrichshafen, and Nuremberg in Germany, Bratislava in Slovakia and Växjö in Sweden.
 Wizz Air also announced its newest route connecting Tuzla with London–Luton in the United Kingdom beginning 30 October, Billund in Denmark beginning 31 October, and Berlin–Schönefeld beginning 17 December.
 Total number of weekly flights increased to 43 round trip flights, serving 16 destinations in 7 countries.
-On 2 November 2016, Tuzla International Airport announced start of terminal expansion and reconstruction.
-Capacity of the new building is going to be 700.000 passengers per year.
+On 2 November 2016, Tuzla International Airport announced the start of terminal expansion and reconstruction.
+Capacity of the new building was projected to host 700.000 passengers per year.
 The reconstruction was finished in May 2019.
 In November 2017, Wizz Air stopped flying to London-Luton, Nuremberg and Bratislava.
 2017 was the record year for Tuzla Airport since it opened its doors, passing half a million passengers for the first time ever.
 In June 2018, Wizz Air started operating flights from Tuzla to Karlsruhe/Baden-Baden in Germany.
 In May 2021, Ryanair planned to launch two routes from Tuzla to Weeze and Karlsruhe/Baden-Baden with potential future routes to Stockholm, London-Stansted, Malta and Memmingen.
-However, the government blocked and did not approve the flights.
+However, the government did not approve the flights.
 On 12 August 2021, Wizz Air announced that it would base its third base aircraft in Tuzla and open two new routes to Milan-Malpensa and Nuremberg in December 2021.
+In 2023, Wizz Air announced that it would close its base and lower its operation in Tuzla.